Skav/highline/README.md

 ## Years

-I start this project in 2016.
-It is write in kohana
+I started this project in 2016.
+It has been writen in kohana

 ##  History

-I want to learn programming, my first try was in c++ but it don't take so long to abandon this idea, then i start from PHP.
+I wanted to learn programming, my first try was in c++ but it didn't take so long to abandon this idea, then i've started from PHP.
-Actually i never write a real site in vanillia PHP, I immediately start with framework before i heard starting with celar PHP have non sens
+Actually i never wrote a real site in vanillia PHP, I immediately started with framework before I found out writting with celar PHP had no sense

 ## Ok, but what it is for?